azuredevcollege/trainingdays/day7/challenges/challenge-4.md

 ## Deploy Functions / Daemon Services

-Next, we deploy the background/daemon services...same procedure:
+Next, we deploy the background/daemon services.
+For each of these background services, that only includes a `Deployment` as they won't be called directly (most of them listen for messages of the Azure Service Bus we already created)...so, same procedure:

 **For each service, you need to adjust some variables in the predefined YAML manifest.
 So please carefully read the hints in each API section.**